dwarvesf/playground/Engineering/Mobile/The structure of the command line app.md

 ............
 ```

-_Note: The include of `help`  does not required but we're highly recommend to have it in your CLI app._
+_Note: The inclusion of `help`  is not required, but is highly recommended to have it in your CLI app._

 #### Reference